ankraft/ACME-oneM2M-CSE-mkdocs/docs/home/oneM2M-introduction.md

 <figcaption>Figure 1: oneM2M Common Service Functions (source: oneM2M)</figcaption>
 </figure>

-As the name suggests, the Common service Functions provide a useful function set which can be used by an IoT application.
+As the name suggests, the Common Service Functions provide a useful function set which can be used by an IoT application.
 An application may use any of the service functions in order to implement its own specific application functionality.
 It is important to note that it doesn't matter whether these IoT applications run on a small device, an edge gateway, or in the cloud.
-But especially for constrained IoT devices it is important to move some of the IoT-specific application logic from the device to a more capable entity.
+But especially for constrained IoT devices it may be important to move some of the IoT-specific application logic to a more capable entity in order to save resources.

 Examples for some of the common services are: